 Fig. 7: Importance plot for GIS Only Variables., shows percent increase in mean square error.
 Higher values of percent increase in mean squared error indicates higher importance.

 Fig. 8: GIS Only Variables partial dependence plots for the 6 most important variables.

+Fig. 9: Prediction probabilities for the All Variables and GIS Only models.

+Fig. 10: Accuracy of predictions as a function of lake prediction probability.
+The x-axis represents lakes with a prediction probability at a given level or higher.

+Fig. 11: Maps of prediction probabilities for each of the four chlorophyll a trophic states.